Free Online Legal Resources

 Finally, there are certain steps that employers can take to prevent harassment from occurring in the first place.
 Employers should establish, distribute to all employees, and enforce a policy prohibiting harassment and setting out a procedure for making complaints.
 In most cases, the policy and procedure should be in writing.

 Every worker has the right to work in a harassment-free environment, and sexual harassment should never be taken lightly.
 If you feel you have been the victim of sexual harassment, notify your employer at once.
-If the harassment continues, or the harasser is in fact your boss, contact a Lead Counsel Sexual Harassment Lawyer in your area today to discuss your legal rights and the litigation options available to you.
+If the harassment continues, or the harasser is in fact your boss, contact a sexual harassment lawyer.